BananaAcid/ai-operator/README.md

 Yes, a more reliable way would be to use AIs that support "tooling" (which are usually big AIs)

 ## Install

+⚠️ Make sure, you have Node JS v23.10 or newer installed.

 ```bash
 npm -g baio
 ```